RediSearch/RediSearch/docs/Configuring.md

 * only to be combined with `GC_POLICY FORK`
 * added in v1.4.16

-## FILTER_COMMANDS
+## PARTIAL_INDEXED_DOCS

 Enable/disable redis command filter.
-The filter optimizes updating fields in hashes and may avoid reindexing of the hash if changed field are not part of schema.
+The filter optimizes partial updates of hashes and may avoid reindexing of the hash if changed fields are not part of schema.

 ### Default